OutSystems/docs-product/src/ref/data/database/handling-transactions.md

 ## Isolation Levels

-The following table shows the isolation level OutSystem uses in the different databases:
+The following table shows the isolation level OutSystems uses in the different databases:

 DB2  |  MySQL  |  Oracle  |  SQL Server
 ---|---|---|---